alexsaunderswps/User-Guides/finished/markdown_files/vr_headset_initial_setup_guide.md

 ### 2FA via SMS or WhatsApp

-- *Only one phone number is allows for 2FA via SMS or WhatsApp*
+- *Only one phone number is allowed for 2FA via SMS or WhatsApp*
 - *This will restrict the ability to troubleshoot certain issues should they arise*

 13. **Add Phone Number**